chase-papis/personal-projects/README.md

 File info:
 - pandas 1 - creating/reading/writing using pandas, notes and code from kaggle.

-- pandas 2 - indexing/selecting/assisting using pandas, nmotes and code from kaggle.
+- pandas 2 - indexing/selecting/assisting using pandas, notes and code from kaggle.

 - pandas 3 - summary functions and maps using pandas, notes and code from kaggle.

+- pandas 4 - grouping and sorting using pandas, notes and code from kaggle.

 [MATPLOTLIB]